 High school biology teachers must earn a bachelor's degree, usually in biology with a teacher-education component.
-This will allow them to receive the training experience needed to apply for licensure at a public school.
-The following table details the qualifications of high school biology teachers:
+This will allow them to receive the training experience needed to apply for licensure, which is required for those who want to teach at public schools.
+The following table details qualifications for high school biology teachers:

 |Degree Level||Bachelor's degree*|

 |Degree Field||Biology w/teaching minor or education preparation program*|

 |Licensure||All teachers in public schools must be licensed; private schools don't always require licensure**|

 |Experience||Teaching experience, either as a student teacher or in a first-year mentorship program*|

 |Key Skills||Animated and engaging personality, patient and tolerant attitude, passion for sharing knowledge, excellent verbal and written communication abilities, creativity and diverse methodologies for imparting ideas and knowledge****|